-The discussion about sulphite in wine, natural wines made without sulphur, ‘Sulphur Free’ or preservative free rages fiercely these days …. and it is subject very misunderstood.
+The discussion about sulphite in wine rages fiercely these days, whatever term you choose.
+Natural wines made without sulphur, ‘Sulphur Free’ or preservative free wines just to name a few.
+And it is subject very misunderstood.
 More people are caring more about what goes into their wines other than just grapes.

-How the wine they are drinking have been made, whether the wine is from sustainable sources and just what else other than grapes has become important.
-Since I last wrote about it in 2014, there are now many more options for wine drinkers who choose these wines.
+How the wine you are drinking has been made is significant to the purchase decision for some.
+Whether the wine is from sustainable sources, and just what else other than grapes, has become important.
+Thankfully, since I last wrote about it in 2014, there are now many more options for wine drinkers who choose these wines.

 I will leave the discussion of just how many people truly have reaction to Sulphur for another time.
 Sadly, most of us cannot blame a killer hangover on the preservatives in the wine.
 It is almost always the alcohol that causes that.
 However, it may just be the trigger of that asthma attack.
 As a fellow sufferer of a food allergy, I truly feel for those who have a sulphur allergy or intolerance.

 As with any new style, there is a settling in period.
 This is the time winemakers grapple with the complexities and challenges making these types of wines bring.
 What is disturbing however, is that in the pursuit of clean living, are wine drinkers getting the quality of wine that they deserve?

 What are sulphites in wine?
 Why is there sulphur in my wine anyway?